AstroMined/pygithub-mcp-server/docs/adr/007_pydantic_first_architecture.md

 The implementation will be phased to minimize disruption:

 1. **Phase 1: Foundation (Week 1)**
-   - Create validation_error_to_github_error decorator
+   - Define implementation patterns and conventions
-   - Update error handling utilities
+   - Document approach in system_patterns.md
-   - Document new patterns
+   - Create example implementations

 2. **Phase 2: Issues Module (Week 2)**
-   - Convert issues operations to accept Pydantic models
+   - Convert issues operations to accept Pydantic models directly
-   - Update issues tools to pass models directly
+   - Update issues tools to pass models directly to operations
-   - Update affected tests
+   - Update affected tests for the new parameter structure
    - Validate all functionality works as expected

 3. **Phase 3: Remaining Modules (Week 3+)**